jwhite37/csc253Project/REPORT.md

 - For one the small sample size may hide certain trends in programmer errors.
 - In addition the methods used relied on manual analysis of the code submission and interview of students, which creates a lot of bookkeeping and a large amount of time to do.
-- Lastly this study focused on only a small number of programming assignments, limiting the variation.
+- Lastly this study focused on only a small number of programming assignments, limiting the variation in programming styles.

 Improvements
 =============